coldfix/website/2021/11/18/git-update.rst

 by branch and will therefore go into detached HEAD mode if you ever use ``git submodule update`` to checkout their current versions as defined by the parent repository.
 In this case there is simply no active branch that could be pulled.
-Consequentyl, the ``git pull`` fails for the respective submodule, and, the loop stops executing at the first error, leaving you with the responsibility to checkout the correct branch beforehand.
+Consequently, the ``git pull`` fails for the respective submodule, and, the loop stops executing at the first error, leaving you with the responsibility to checkout the correct branch beforehand.
 Again, we could try ``git submodule foreach`` for that: